MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ::: tip Does my snap need to have an RPC API?
 Well, no, that's also up to you!
 If your snap can do something useful without receiving and responding to JSON-RPC requests, e.g. providing [transaction insights](./snaps-exports.html#ontransaction), then you can skip exporting `onRpcRequest`.
-However, if you want to do something like manage the user's keys for a particular protocol and create a dapp that e.g. sends transactions for that protocol via your snap, you need to specify an RPC API.
+However, if you want to do something like manage the user's keys for a particular protocol and create a Dapp that e.g. sends transactions for that protocol via your snap, you need to specify an RPC API.
 :::

 ### The Snap Manifest